-This one is possibly my favourite!
+This one is possibly my favourite thing that helps appease my travel bug!
 All of the above, and almost anything else travel related can be called research, so use that as your excuse whenever anyone says “oh, travel AGAIN!”.
 What I like to do, even months out, (sometimes it has been years out!) is to start planning my itinerary.
 I start putting together a file (either a spreadsheet or a Word doc) filled with links to information and useful sites.

 Some of the things I look at are: